 Bryn: Exactly.
 Anyway, I think it’s a fascinating thing obsession branding.
 This has been great.
 This has been our podcast for today.
 Once again, a big thank you to Principal and President of Graphos product, Laurier Mandin for joining us.
 Great fun as always.

 Laurier: It was great.

 Bryn: Hey, that’s it for this episode of Product: Knowledge.
 Graphos, you can catch us on Facebook, Instagram, LinkedIn, and Twitter @GraphosCanada.
 You can also visit our blog at blog.graphos.ca.
 We’d love to hear from you too.
 Subscribe, like, or leave a review to the podcast, or share it with a friend or colleague.
-Just drop us a line at email@example.com.
+Just drop us a line at [email protected]s.ca.
 Product: Knowledge is the podcast about creating and marketing products that improve people’s lives.
 Thanks for listening.
 I’m Bryn Griffiths.